ioannis-toumboglou/code-database-app/README.md

 <b>Description:</b>

 A web application that is connected to a database that contains code files, performing CRUD operations.
-The user has the ability to store files, provide a description and search the records with the use of keywords.
+The user has the ability to store files providing a description, open/download the files and search the records with the use of keywords.
 <br><br>
 <b>Technologies used:</b>
 <br>